abhiniveshmitra/final_temporal_community_search/README.md

 ### Usage

-Run the full workflow as in the publication:
+To reproduce the full workflow as used in the publication, run:

 ```bash
 python Complete_Code.py
 ```

-This will:
+This single script will:

 1. Generate the road network
 2. Detect communities using gravity-based assignment